Project Details

 The reimagined RSL ANZAC Village will be a destination that honours its history, celebrates the present, and delivers a future where every resident – whether veteran or senior, has access to the lifestyle, care, resources, and opportunities they need to live a fulfilling, independent life.

 The Renewal will include the construction of new roads and pathways, new homes and community spaces within the existing RSL ANZAC Village Narrabeen.
-Plans for the Renewal are underway and Residents, Veterans, future Residents and the surrounding community are invited to join RSL LifeCare in shaping a place where you and your family will always feel at home.
+Plans for the Renewal are underway and residents, veterans, future residents and the surrounding community are invited to join RSL LifeCare in shaping a place where you and your family will always feel at home.

 - Why are you proposing to renew the RSL ANZAC Village?

 Since being founded in 1939, the RSL ANZAC Village has grown in stages to meet the changing needs of our residents and the community.
-Many of the buildings are aging and do not meet consumer expectations or current accessibility standards.
+Many of the buildings are ageing and do not meet consumer expectations or current accessibility standards.

 RSL LifeCare is intentionally designing the Village as a whole, to better connect our village and provide accommodation and services that consider health, wellbeing and choice for now and into the future.